rokeric1/CookBook/README.md

 This project was developed as part of the **Verification and Validation of Software** course.
 It is a simple **Cookbook application** that allows users to add, store, and manage recipes.
-The focus of the project was not only on functionality, but also on applying **verification** (are we building the product right?) and **validation** (are we building the right product?) techniques during development.
+The focus of the project was not only on functionality, but also on applying **verification** and **validation** techniques during development.

 ---